Kaliumhexacyanoferrat/GenHTTP.Themes/README.md

 The themes found in this repository can be used to style your web applications running on the [GenHTTP webserver](https://genhttp.org).

+> [!IMPORTANT]
+> GenHTTP will remove all server side rendering functionalities in version 9.
+See [this issue](https://github.com/Kaliumhexacyanoferrat/GenHTTP/issues/496) for more details.

 ## Using Themes

 All of the themes in this repository are available via nuget.
 After installing the theme you would like to use, configure and pass a theme instance to the [Website](https://genhttp.org/documentation/content/websites) builder.